-Lawrence had contacted the head of the SAAI program three days before his meeting with the investors, to see if his idea was even plausible.
-They told him that, in theory, it was possible.
+Lawrence had contacted Sara, the head of the SAAI program, six hours before his meeting with the investors to see if his idea was even plausible.
+She informed him that, in theory, it could work.
 There had been no serious hitches in the testing of the new AI, except one; in order to create a true AI, the new system they built had to learn naturally.
 They couldn’t upload all the information they needed directly into the SAAI system, it had to experience the world and learn from the people and events that unravel around it, just like a human.

-“Once you attach the SAAI to them,” Sara had explained, “they’re going to be just as self-aware and conscious as you are.
-Imagine if someone came up to you out of the blue and told you that your entire existence was false; just a game to someone else.
+“Once you attach the SAAI to them,” Sara had explained, “they’re going to be just as self-aware and conscious as you and I. Imagine if someone came up to you out of the blue and told you that your entire existence was fake; just a game to someone else.
 You could damage the program’s psyche.
 You don’t want to break everything to them too quickly.”

-Lawrence sat with Sara for several hours that day coming up with the dos and don’ts of what to share and how to explain everything.
-They settled on not mentioning the real world and instead pretending the mission was an in-game roleplaying quest that Lawrence and whatever team members were roped into it were on.
+Lawrence sat with Sara until he was summoned to the meeting, coming up with the dos and don’ts of what to share and how to explain everything.
+They settled on not mentioning the real world and instead pretending the “mission” was just some quest that Lawrence and whatever team members were roped into it were on.
 Going out of character while in the presence of the SAAI Enabled NPC, which they had decided to start calling SEN, was strictly forbidden.

-As it stood, they had already decided that they would have to tell the SEN that their world was not the only one and that there were many worlds out there with thousands of strange creatures and technologies they had never seen or heard of.
-Lawrence spent the next day putting together a story and explanations for everything.
-He borrowed inspiration from a number of his favorite movies and games and treated it as though he were creating a new campaign for his weekly Dungeon and Dragons group.
+As it stood, they had already decided that they would have to tell the SEN that their world was connected to the larger Multi-Verse, the MV.
+They were not alone, and there were many hundreds of alternate realities to explore with thousands of strange creatures and technologies they had never seen or heard of.
+Lawrence and Sara spent a few hours putting together a story and explanations for everything.
+He borrowed inspiration from a number of his favorite movies and games and treated it as though he were creating a new campaign for his bi-weekly Dungeon and Dragons group.

 In the end, he opened a window that popped up in his display, floating in front of him, and scrolled through a database of millions of different display options.
 There was almost an endless choice of different articles of clothing and jewelry listed under the “WEARABLES” category.
 If he was going to give this program to an NPC, it had to be something they could wear and never remove.